NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-54.md

 Hearing this question, everybody's gazes once were once again focussed on He Yiming.
 They all wished to hear his answer.
 Because setting off all the Internal Energy in one’s body was almost an inconceivable feat.

 He Yiming’s brows suddenly creased and fingers found the scalp.
 At that time, under such circumstances, he acted without thinking.
 Moreover, his Internal Energy was divided into three parts, which simultaneously circulated, fused, and erupted.
-As for why such a matter happened, or how did he manage to accomplish it, he himself was in dark.
+As for why such a matter happened, or how he managed to accomplish it, he himself was in dark.

 Shaking his head, He Yiming eventually waved his hands and said, “Third uncle, at that time, when I saw grandfather was in danger, I jumped out without thinking.
 Then….”
-He bitterly laughed and continued, “I also don’t how on earth did I manage to do it.”
+He bitterly laughed and continued, “I also don’t how on earth I managed to do it.”

 He Quanyi pondered for a moment then said, “Then, can you do it again now?”